mindlink/OrleansPersistentStream-MissingEvents/README.md

 ## Suggested fix
 1. Intercept the grain persistent pulling agent stream subscription, the underlying consumer grain handshake, and the queue cache interactions via grain filters and stream provider decorator injection, respectively.
-2. Observe the stream subscription process via interception and pre-emptively record the stream subscription as pending until it either completes its subscribing process in its entirety, the initial subscribing interaction fails, or the underlying consumer handshake fails.
+2. Observe the stream subscription process via interception and pre-emptively record the stream subscription as pending until it either completes the subscribing process in its entirety, the initial subscribing interaction fails, or the underlying consumer handshake fails.
 3. As events are added to the cache, if there's a current pending stream subscription in progress, create a "pinning" cursor in the cache to ensure the concurrently-received events are not evicted.
-4. When a stream susbcription completes its subscribing process, if a pinning cursor has been created during its lifetime, start the stream subscription from there to replay the concurrently-receieved events.
+4. When a stream susbcription completes its subscribing process, if a pinning cursor has indeed been created during its lifetime, start the stream subscription from there to replay the concurrently-received events.
 5. Ensure all failure cases clean up any pinning tokens and remove any in-flight data.

 ### Solution Pros
 1. No additional grain calls or other I/O latency.
+2. Zero changes required to application code, just drop-in replace the streaming provider.
-2. Using the native semantics of the caching and stream sequence token mechanisms.
+3. Uses the native semantics of the caching and stream sequence token mechanisms.
+4. Does not interfere with grain threading or scheduling models.
-3. Zero overhead in sunny-day scenarios (no concurrent subscription/event publication).
+5. Zero overhead in sunny-day scenarios (i.e. when there is no concurrent subscription/event publication).

 ### Solution Cons
 1. Requires reflection of the non-public QueueId property from the PersistentStreamPullingAgent.